dimpase/M2/Package-Writing-Style-Guide.md

       arguments are an integer and a module, put the integer first.
     * The argument upon which the function mainly acts should go last.

+* Package configuration options
+    * Package configuration options should be restricted to options that can sensibly be set to a single value for the whole session.

 * Solutions to puzzles:
     * To get a user symbol, such as "x", use ```getSymbol "x"```.
 To get n user variables starting with "a", use ```vars(0 ..< n)```.